Sikander Bakht: Career

-In 1990 Bakht was elected to the Rajya Sabha (the upper house of the Indian Parliament) from Madhya Pradesh.
+In 1990, Bakht was elected to the Rajya Sabha from Madhya Pradesh.
 In 1992 he became the Leader of Opposition in the Rajya Sabha.
-(The Leader of Opposition is equivalent to Cabinet Minister's post.)
+In 1993, in the aftermath of Ayodhya incident, Bakht was arrested.
 On 10 April 1996 he was reelected from Madhya Pradesh to the Rajya Sabha.

-In May 1996, during the first Atal Bihari Vajpayee Ministry, Bakht served as Minister of External Affairs and Minister of Urban Affairs.
-After the collapse of the Vajpayee government, Bakht became the Leader of the Opposition in the Rajya Sabha once again.
+In May 1996, during the first Atal Bihari Vajpayee Ministry, Bakht was initially offered Minister of Urban Affairs but he wasn't happy with it.
+He felt that that the hard-liners in the party didn't want to give him a important position and thus didn't attend the office.
+One week later, he was offered Minister of External Affairs.
+He was in the position for only one week as Vajpayee government collapsed.
+Bakht became the Leader of the Opposition in the Rajya Sabha once again.